William R. Hodgson: Toronto Argonauts

-On 27 February 1974, Hodgson bought the Toronto Argonauts from John Bassett who owned Baton Broadcasting.
+On 27 February 1974, Hodgson bought the Toronto Argonauts from John W. H. Bassett who owned Baton Broadcasting.
 He owned it outright until 25 June 1976 when he brought in Carling O'Keefe to run it jointly with him.
 This continued until when on 12 January 1979, he sold his remaining stake to Carling O'Keefe.

 Despite not winning a Grey Cup during his time, attendance was higher than it was in other trophy-winning periods.
 In 1976, attendance was around the 45,000 mark regularly selling out the Exhibition Stadium.

 Death

 He died of cancer on 9 December 1998 at the age of 76.